Psychological Science, Ph.D.

 Advancement to Candidacy and Dissertation

 A student may formally advance to candidacy for the Ph.D. when all requirements except the dissertation have been completed, and when their Candidacy Committee has approved the student’s dissertation plans.
 The Candidacy Committee must be approved by the department Chair and the Associate Dean of the School of Social Ecology, acting on behalf of the Dean.
-The committee must consist of a minimum of five members, majority of whom must hold affiliations with a student’s home department.
-Additionally, at least one committee member, but not more than two, shall be faculty members from academic units outside of the student’s department.
+The committee must consist of a minimum of four members.
+At least three of the four members must hold affiliations with Psychological Science and at least two members must have a primary appointment in Psychological Science.
+A student has the right to request a committee member from an academic unit outside of the student's department.

 Ph.D. in Psychological Science with a Concentration in Clinical Psychology

 Students pursuing a Concentration in Clinical Psychology must meet the core course requirements in addition to specialized coursework and clinical training, which includes clinical practica and a one-year internship.
-Those in the clinical Concentration are required to take eight core courses, eight major specialization courses (five clinical core courses, three clinical electives), and five breadth courses.
-The additional major specialization courses and breadth courses in the clinical Concentration are required for APA accreditation.
+Those in the clinical Concentration are required to take six departmental core courses, eight clinical core courses, and five breadth courses.
+The additional clinical core courses and breadth courses in the clinical Concentration are required for APA accreditation.
 Students in the concentration are not required to choose a minor.

 Requirements

-Students in the clinical Concentration are required to take the seven core courses, nine major specialization courses (six clinical core courses, three clinical electives), and five breadth courses.
+Students in the clinical Concentration are required to take the six departmental core courses, eight clinical core courses, and five breadth courses.

 Clinical Concentration Core Course Requirements